A safe town in central England

-Malvern is renowned as a centre for high quality private education and is statistically one of the safest towns in the whole of the UK.
+Malvern is renowned as a centre for high quality private education and is statistically one of the safest towns in the whole of the UK (as seen here).

 The cathedral cities of Worcester, Hereford and Gloucester are within 30 minutes’ drive and Stratford and Oxford are within a one hour drive.
 London is approximately 2.5 hours away by car or direct train.

 Our students come to us from all around the world, attracted by the opportunity to interact, develop and learn from staff experienced in dealing with international students in a location that is perfect for focused study.

 The site of the Abbey College has been used for education since 1874, with the original main building having been built in 1863.

 The original Abbey School moved to the site in 1908, from two previous locations in Worcestershire

 The organisation now known as Abbey College was originally founded in Brighton in the 1960s, and then moved to Toddington Manor in Gloucestershire, becoming known as Toddington Manor College.
 Toddington Manor was originally built for the 1st Baron Sudeley, and was an inspiration for the architectural form of the current British Houses of Parliament.
 With the successful school having rapidly outgrown Toddington Manor, the owner at the time, Mr MA Kaveh, purchased the site of the Abbey School in 1979 and renamed it as Abbey International College, later simply becoming Abbey College.

 Many of the previous students of Abbey School moved to a newly-merged school in West Malvern, named St. James and The Abbey.
 This later became St James, and later still merged with Malvern Girls College to become Malvern St James.